Azido-modified amino acids for bioconjugation with alkyne reporters

 - 100 mg

-Our azide-derivatized amino acids are highly interesting e.g. in the area of peptide synthesis as a powerful tool in the development of new therapeutics and biological chemistry fundamental research.
-In this form the amino acids can easily undergo click reaction when a alkyne functional reporter molecule is present.
+6-Azido-D-lysine HCl as a azide-derivatized amino acid is highly interesting e.g. in the area of peptide synthesis as a powerful tool in the development of new therapeutics and biochemistry research.
+Such modified amino acids can easily undergo click reaction.

-Is it possible to generate azide- or alkyne-modified peptides or proteins?
+Is it possible to generate azide- or alkyne-modified peptides?